rajeshwarid29/Python-EDA-Analysis/README.md

 **Action:**

-To do data analysis and explore the youtube dislikes dataset using numpy and pandas libraries and drive meaningful insights by performing Exploratory data analysis.
+To do data analysis and explore the youtube dislikes dataset using Python's libraries numpy and pandas and drive meaningful insights by performing Exploratory data analysis.

 **Result:**